Slideshow: Is My Dog Normal?

 Reverse Sneezing

 Does your dog ever make a loud snorting noise that sounds like a reverse sneeze?
-It usually lasts about a minute, while your dog stiffens up, sticks his head out, and his eyes may bulge It's usually caused by something harmless, like pulling too hard on the leash.
-Help him by massaging his throat or giving him something to lick.
-Covering his nose may make him swallow, which could stop the sneeze.
+It usually lasts about a minute, while your dog stiffens up, sticks their head out, and their eyes may bulge.
+It's usually caused by something harmless, like pulling too hard on the leash.
+Help them by massaging their throat or giving them something to lick.
+Covering their nose may make them swallow, which could stop the sneeze.
 Call your vet if it happens a lot.

 Eating Grass

 Your lawn may not look yummy to you, but your dog has other ideas.
 Dogs aren't just meat eaters.
 Sometimes they like a little greenery, too.
 Eating grass, sticks, and even dirt is normal -- as long as they don't do it a lot.
 If your dog binges on grass, it could mean stomach problems.
+If your dog eats a lot of dirt, it could be a medical problem (like anemia).
 Call your vet to check.

 Eating Excrement

 It’s surprisingly normal for dogs to eat poop.
 Long ago, before dogs were domesticated, they were scavengers.
 They ate whatever they could find.
 Their digestive systems work well, so they can get some nutrients out of it.
 Most people don’t want kisses from potty-mouthed dogs.
+Try to pick up the feces immediately so they don't even have access.
 If you catch your pooch in the act, offer a tastier food.
 You can also mention it to your vet for more advice.

 Rolling in Garbage